caiks/TBOT01/README.md

 ...
 100.0*match_count/z: 56.0576
 ```
-Now there is a definite increase in both the *likelihood*, at 218,519, and the next label accuracy, at 56%.
+Now there is a small increase in both the *likelihood*, at 218,519, and the next label accuracy, at 56%.
 In total, 524 of the 16,384 *fuds depend* on `motor`,

 Model|Type|Underlying|Fmax|Dataset|Substrate|Likelihood|Location %|Next Location %
 ---|---|---|---|---|---|---|---|---